yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Can move immediately once bought"
 	Applicable to: Unit

-??? example  "May Paradrop up to [amount] tiles from inside friendly territory"
-	Example: "May Paradrop up to [3] tiles from inside friendly territory"

-	Applicable to: Unit

 ??? example  "Unit will heal every turn, even if it performs an action"
 	Applicable to: Unit

 ??? example  "All adjacent units heal [amount] HP when healing"
 	Example: "All adjacent units heal [3] HP when healing"

-	Applicable to: Unit

-??? example  "Eliminates combat penalty for attacking across a coast"
-	Applicable to: Unit

-??? example  "May attack when embarked"
-	Applicable to: Unit

-??? example  "Eliminates combat penalty for attacking over a river"
 	Applicable to: Unit

 ??? example  "No Sight"